 Function: assertFailure()

 Asserts that a Result or ResultAsync is a Failure and returns it.
-If the result is a Success, throws an error.
+This function requires that the result's success type is never, meaning the result is guaranteed to be a Failure at the type level.
+If the result is a Success at runtime, throws an error.

 Throws